From wide open spaces to run around in, hills to fly a kite on, playgrounds, swimming pools and perhaps the best indoor skate park in the country!

 Barton End, Nailsworth, GL6 0QF

 Norman Keep, Medieval castle and assaulted during the Civil War, it's rich in history.
-Extensive gardens and butterfly house.
+Extensive gardens Beautiful walled garden and cafe.
 Family activities and special events throughout the year. (including jousting).

-Edward II was imprisoned and then executed here and then buried in Gloucester Cathedral, why not make a day of it and go and see both.
+Edward II was imprisoned and then executed here and buried in Gloucester Cathedral.
+Why not make a day of it and go and see both.

 Tours of the Castle with Charles Berkeley.
 Also a popular Wedding venue.
-Open Sunday to Wednesday each week.
+Open Sunday to Wednesday each week until 31 October (2021) and closed over the winter.

 Berkeley Castle, Berkeley, Gloucestershire, GL13 9BQ